Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Models of solar impulsive events

 The magnetic field configuration is shown in Fig.~\ref{forbesCMEfig5} for three different sets of parameters.
 The surface at $y = 0$ corresponds to the photosphere, and the boundary condition at this surface is

 where $\mathcal{H}$ is the Heavyside step-function and $A_{0}$ is the value of $A$ at the origin.
 This boundary condition corresponds to two sources of opposite polarity located at $x = \pm \lambda$.

 [\ldots] Depending on the choice of model parameters, there may be three equilibria, one equilibrium, or no equilibrium for a given set of parameters.
 In situations with three equilibria the magnetic energy of each equilibrium is different.
 For the isolated equilibrium shown in Fig.~\ref{forbesCMEfig5}b the flux rope sits in an energy well as shown in Fig.~\ref{forbesCMEfig5}e.
 If the flux rope is pushed downward toward the surface, compression of the magnetic field between the flux rope and the surface creates an upward force.
-If the flux rope is pulled upward away from the surface, magnetic tension from the overlying arcade creates a downward force.
-Line-tying plays a key role in creating the equilibrium because it prevents field lines from being pushed into, or pulled out of, the surface when the flux rope is perturbed.
+If the flux rope is pulled upward away from the surface, magnetic tension from the overlying arcade creates a downward force. \indexit{line tying}Line-tying\regfootnote{Line-tying assumes that the surface footpoints of all magnetic field lines remain fixed at their initial positions during the eruption.} plays a key role in creating the equilibrium because it prevents field lines from being pushed into, or pulled out of, the surface when the flux rope is perturbed.

 An evolutionary sequence is created by assuming that the distance between the two sources at $\pm \lambda$ decreases at a rate that is much slower than the Alfv\'{e}n time-scale in the corona.
 A flux rope located on the lower portion of the equilibrium curves shown in Fig.~\ref{forbesCMEfig5}a will erupt when the distance between the line sources becomes less than the height of the flux rope.
 When this location is reached, the unstable and stable equilibria coincide as shown in Fig.~\ref{forbesCMEfig5}g.
 Once equilibrium is lost, the flux rope rapidly moves upwards.
 In the absence of reconnection ($p = 0$) the flux rope does not escape, but, instead, reaches a new equilibrium position with a vertical current sheet, as shown in Fig.~\ref{forbesCMEfig5}d.